What Is Enteric Campylobacteriosis?

-- travelling to developing countries
+- travel to developing countries

-- lack of clean food or water
+- a lack of clean food or water

 In more serious cases, it can take up to 10 days for the infection to clear.

-- cook all meat and poultry thoroughly
+- Cook all meat and poultry well.

-- wash your hands immediately after touching raw meat
+- Wash your hands immediately after touching raw meat.

-- use separate cutting boards for meat and other foods
+- Use separate cutting boards for meat and other foods.

-- avoid drinking unpasteurized milk
+- Avoid drinking unpasteurized milk.

 - If you’re not sure if your water or milk is safe, boil it before drinking.